AriFordsham/GHCWiki/internships.md

 ## How to apply

 You can apply ANY TIME.
 Internships are not just the summer months.
-Contact one of us (simonpj@…, marlowsd@…) in the first instance (or another sponsor if they are more suitable).
+Contact me (simonpj@…) in the first instance (or another sponsor if they are more suitable).

 To apply, follow the instructions at [http://research.microsoft.com/en-us/jobs/intern/about_uk.aspx](http://research.microsoft.com/en-us/jobs/intern/about_uk.aspx), **and email one of us to say that you have done so**.
 Do not omit the latter step; across MSR there are hundreds of applicants, and if we don't hear from you personally we may miss your application.
 If you don't get a reply to your email, try again - the spam filter may have caught it.